Darwin is not only the gateway to your journey into the wild, rugged Top End of Australia, but it’s also an adventure all on its own.

 Pro Tip: Once you get past the very small town of Batchelor, there are no shops, service stations or much of anything else, so just make sure you’re all stocked up and fuelled up before you leave Palmerston (just to be on the safe side) to head down the Stuart Highway.

 Your first stop within Litchfield National Park will be the magnetic termite mounds.
 If you leave Darwin early enough, you can beat the tourist busses there and get the whole site to yourself.
 Don’t skip this!

-From there you’ll definitely want to visit at the very least Buley Rockholes, Florence Falls, Wangi Falls and the Bamboo Creek Tin Mine to get a good feel of what Litchfield is all about.
+From there, you’ll definitely want to visit, at the very least Buley Rockholes, Florence Falls, Wangi Falls and the Bamboo Creek Tin Mine to get a good feel of what Litchfield is all about.

 Buley Rockholes is a cascade waterfall with a number of swimming holes spread out over a series of small waterfalls.
 In my personal opinion, this is the best place within Litchfield to cool off and relax.

 That said, Buley Rockholes is very popular and can get quite get busy.
-I would suggest you either make it your first stop after the magnetic termite mounds or your last stop before heading back to Darwin once the tourist busses have moved on to other sections of the park.
+I would suggest you either make it your first stop after the magnetic termite mounds or your last stop before heading back to Darwin once the tourist buses have moved on to other sections of the park.